 17. Is there a process of judicial review for challenging government authority action and decisions?
+If so, please describe key features of this process and remedy.

-Similar alternative options regarding administrative enforcement include applying for administrative reconsideration and filing administrative litigations against the administrative act conducted by the enforcement agency, such as the penalties issued by the Administration for Market Regulation ("AMR") on commercial bribery.
+Strictly speaking, there is no process of "judicial review" in the PRC jurisdiction.
+However, similar alternative options regarding administrative enforcement include applying for administrative reconsideration and filing administrative litigations against the administrative act conducted by the enforcement agency, such as the penalties issued by the Administration for Market Regulation ("AMR") on commercial bribery.
 The applicant may choose to apply to the people's government at the same level, or to the competent department at a higher level, for administrative reconsideration.
 If the applicant refuses to accept the decision made after administrative reconsideration, an administrative lawsuit could be filed accordingly.
 Litigation might also be directly initiated, without the application for administrative reconsideration.